Reduce Holiday Waste

 Kentville & Lawrencetown Management Centres - Drop your tree off, free of charge, throughout the month of January.

-Wolfville - The Town of Wolfville will collect trees from January 3rd-14th, and residents are welcome to set trees at the curb by Sunday, January 2nd, at the earliest.
-Trees can also be dropped off at the Maple Ave Compost site just outside the gate between January 3rd - 14th.
+Wolfville - The Town will collect trees from January 3rd-14th, and residents are welcome to set trees at the curb by Monday, January 2nd, at the earliest.
 For more information, call 902-542-5767

 Knives - When preparing your holiday meals, check your peelings before disposal.
 Every year knives are accidentally thrown away with food scraps and can be a danger to those receiving the compost.
 Stay sharp!

 Broken Glass - should be put in a box and clearly marked as broken glass for the driver to see.

 Candles - can be put in the green cart as long as they are removed from any holders.
 Please ensure they are out before disposing of them.

 Batteries - Some lithium batteries can be flammable.
 Aim to drop batteries to recycle within six months, ensuring they are bagged or taped.
 You can use our locator to find the nearest drop-off site.
 Visit www.call2recycle.ca for more information on safely storing and disposing on your batteries.
 Help keep batteries out of landfills!

 Ashes - Ashes put in the green cart can cause a fire.
 Ashes are generally fine for your backyard compost pile.
 If you are unable to put ashes in your garden, put ashes outside until they are cold before putting them a clear garbage bag for collection.
 Do not put ashes in your green cart as they could contain metal pieces or other items.

 - If you need additional help with what goes where see our Sorting Guide

 - Need to drop off items to one of our Management Sites visit Locations and Tipping Fees